A Collective Voice for African Journalists

 FAJ activities are governed by its constitution adopted by the triennial Congress which also elects a steering committee and officers.

-The next FAJ Congress will take place in Khartoum in December 2018.
+The last FAJ Congress took place in Khartoum in December 2018 and elected its President and Steering Committee.

 FAJ has also helped to establish regional groups within Africa to foster solidarity.